28 Day Calisthenics Challenge: Free Program (2025)

 We discussed progression briefly above, but we now want to give you some more specific guidelines.

-Notice that the rep schemes on these are simple.
-Again, for most exercises, we simply have "X Sets," it's your job to train to failure!
-Remember that you'll use an RPE8 for the first few sets and then train to failure on your last set (unless other instructions are given)
+Therefore, you'll use an RPE8 for the first few sets and then train to failure on your last set (unless other instructions are given)

-You'll notice that every session begins with an upper-body exercise.
-These will be your primary exercises and are first as they're the toughest to do.
+These will be your primary exercises and are first as they're the toughest to do – they're equivalent to doing a deadlift or bench press first in your session.
 When you perform these, you will treat them the same way as you would as a strength exercise in the gym.

-You're going to perform 5 sets for these exercises.
-Many people may only be able to do a few reps at the maximum.
 Therefore, remember you don't need to increase reps every set.
 For example, let's say you can do 2 pull-ups.
 Here's how your progression may look over 4 weeks of training.

-Again, this is just an example, but the point is that you don't need to increase the reps for every set.
-Further, you'll need to monitor how you feel.
 If you show up in week 3 and feel great, knock out 5 pull-ups if you can!
-Not only will you be getting stronger but there’s a good chance you’ll be losing weight as well making these exercises easier!
+Not only will you be getting stronger, but there's a good chance you'll be losing weight as well, making these exercises easier!

 For rest, give yourself 2:00.
 We can not stress this enough.
 This is one of the biggest issues with calisthenics in that people don't like to rest between sets.
 These are strength movements so treat them as such!

 After your primary exercise, your main goal is to increase reps.
-Unlike your primary exercise, your reps can go higher with these until you begin to work on progressions as these are more geared towards building muscle growth and endurance.
+Unlike your primary exercise, your reps can go higher with these until you begin to work on progressions, as these are more geared towards building muscle growth and endurance.

 For rest, you can give yourself 1:30 for the majority of your exercises.
-In terms of your core, you could go 1:00.

 Now we understand that many people who already have a decent amount of strength may want to start training their calisthenics.
 Therefore, we will lay out more advanced calisthenic exercises for you to start working on.